Using Loopback and MacOS Dictation to transcribe audio from files

 Create a Loopback virtual audio device

-To begin, you’ll need to create a new Loopback virtual audio device.
+To start, you’ll need to create a new Loopback virtual audio device.
 This new device can be dedicated to the task of routing audio you want transcribed by the Mac’s Dictation system.
 The following steps will get that device configured:

 3. Add the application you’ll be using to play your source audio file.
 Click the (+) button, at the top of the Sources column, and then find your media-playing app from the list.